Dissecting the style in one of my favourite TV shows.

 Ball caps are also a big part of the Magnum wardrobe, with the majority being navy blue.
 Most commonly seen are a Detroit Tigers cap and a Vietnam War unit cap.

 Another cool piece often worn by Magnum is the collarless (also known as band collar or stand collar shirt.
 This is fairly uncommon, and a style I actually decided to try for myself due to seeing it in this show.
-While I found I can’t really pull off wearing one tucked in – at least, not yet – I think Magnum looks pretty good in them:
+I think Magnum looks pretty good in them:

 This isn’t the end of the good stuff, either.
 We see some other cool pieces worn by Magnum throughout the show, such as classic chunky cable knit sweaters and a brown leather flight jacket, complete with scarf and gloves for that old-time aviator – or hot rodder – look.